-Kaitlin Armon, manager at Salon 1800, sits down with her fellow colleague, Becca, to talk about all things hair, life journey, and following your passion.
+Kaitlin Armon, Practice Manager at Elite Body Sculpture, sits down with her former colleague, Becca, to talk about all things hair, life journey, and following your passion.

 Becca shares her story and how having an unusually long mentorship (two years) was the best thing she could have ever done.
 She didn’t just learn how to do hair, she learned how to do business with hair.
 The knowledge and insight she gained from that experience led her to reach six figures doing hair in 2020; a year where most people in the industry were struggling.